Multi-Granularity Hand Action Detection: Appendix

 \textbf{A2:} Our dataset is created by the authors as well as some volunteer undergraduate students from Wuhan University, including Ting Zhe, Yongqian Li, Chengli Chen, Xin Ding, Jiali Li, Tengzheng Li, RunFu Guo, Heng Gao, Xing Zhao, Weisheng Chen, Chaoyu Mai, Yipan Wei.

 \textbf{3.
 Who funded the creation of the dataset?
 If there is an associated grant, please provide the name of the grantor and the grant name and number.}

-\textbf{A3:} This work is supported in part by the National Natural Science Foundation of China under the grant of program No.62276195, the Special Fund of Hubei Luojia Laboratory under Grant 220100014, and the Fundamental Research Funds for the Central Universities under the grant of program No.2042023kf1033.
+\textbf{A3:} This work was supported in part by the National Key Research and Development Program of China under No. 2021YFC33002 00, the National Natural Science Foundation of China (Grant No. 62276195), and the Special Fund of Hubei Luojia Laboratory under Grant 220100014.

-\subsection{Composition}
+\subsubsection{Composition}

-\textbf{1.
+~ \textbf{1.
 What do the instances that comprise the dataset represent (e.g., documents, photos, people, countries)?
 Are there multiple types of instances(e.g., movies, users, and ratings; people and interactions between them; nodes and edges)?
 Please provide a description.}

-\textbf{A1:} FHA-Kitchens consists of video frames, including 878 fine-grained hand interaction action triplets.
-It primarily focuses on fine-grained actions generated within hand interaction regions, such as \emph{cut-slice} and \emph{hold-in}.
+\textbf{A1:} FHA-Kitchens consists of video clips, each video clip consists of consecutive video frames, including 880 coarse- and fine-grained hand action categories.
 For each frame, we provide bounding boxes for three hand sub-interaction regions (\textit{i.e.}, left hand-object (L-O), right hand-object (R-O), and object-object (O-O) interaction regions) and the interaction objects.
-Each sub-interaction region action was annotated using a triplet format, denoted as \emph{<subject, action verb, object>}.
+Each sub-interaction region action was annotated using coarse- and fine-grained action categories.
+Coarse-grained categories, denoted by the generic terms ``L-O'', ``R-O'', and ``O-O'', fine-grained action category in a triplet format: \emph{<subject, action verb, object>}.
 Additionally, we provide segmentation masks related to hands and interaction objects.

 \textbf{2.
 How many instances are there in total (of each type, if appropriate)?}